IHE Connectathon FAQ

 Yes.
 This is a requirement for participating in the Connectathon.
 Other participants rely on you to complete their testing.
 This is a collaborative event.

 The IHE Connectathon is designed as a face-to-face, collaborative testing event.
 Since 2001, organizations participating in the Connectathon have realized the benefits of having engineers in the same room running tests, finding and fixing bugs, and exercising the IHE capabilities in their products with their industry partners.
-While IHE is planning to offer additional services that allow for virtual testing, the Connectathon requires you to participate and run tests on-site.
+Due to Covid restrictions, IHE hosted several virtual Connectathons, and IHE continues to make plans for both in-person and virtual testing events.

 It is common for participants to find bugs and fix them early in the week, allowing them to complete tests later that may not have worked on Monday.
 If you are still struggling on Wednesday, see FAQ question 17.